-We all must know that the glory we seek is found in the very place we try to avoid, and the voice we long for also comes from there.
-Our reasoning may object.
-Our instinct is to run, yet while in the dry places, we must turn our focus aside to see Him and hear His voice.
+We all must know that the glory we seek is found in the very place we try to avoid.
+The voice for which we long often comes from there.
+Our carnal reasoning may object.
+Our instinct is to run, yet let us turn our focus aside to see Him and hear His assuring voice.
 Those desolate places are by no means pleasant, but let us not be overwhelmed by them.
 Let us turn, ascend, and see what awaits us.
 Paul and Silas left us worthy testimonies.
-Although they were not on the back side of the Sinai desert, their desolation was just as real.

 They were in prison, a most dreadful and desolate place.
-However, like Moses, they saw beyond that desolation.
+However, as it was with Moses, they saw beyond that desolation.
 They turned aside to see the burning bush.
 They were praying and singing praises unto God!

 Their focus was not on the natural circumstances of their imprisonment, but on the fire of God within those circumstances.
-It was after they had turned aside from their midnight hour and looked beyond the veil of human suffering that the foundation of their prison heaved and broke up.
+It was after they had turned aside from their midnight hour and looked beyond the veil of human suffering that the prison's foundation heaved and broke apart.

-Paul and Silas, no doubt, aggravated the other prisoners for a while.
-Imagine, turning aside in such a desolate and hopeless situation and praying and singing and shouting hallelujahs until midnight.
-At the darkest hour when everyone else could only see the awfulness of everything, these two were looking to something wonderful in it all.
-They peered deep into the unseen realm.
-Their Spirit-filled voices penetrated every soul, and ALL the prison doors were opened!
+Paul and Silas were most likely an aggravation to the other prisoners.
+Imagine, during such a desolate and hopeless situation for everyone there, these two were praying and singing and shouting hallelujahs until midnight - no one could sleep.

+At the darkest hour when everyone else could only see the awfulness of everything, these two crazies compounded everyone's problems; but they were looking to something wonderful in it all.
+They peered deep into the unseen realm, and when their Spirit-filled voices penetrated every soul, ALL the prison doors were opened!

 When Paul and Silas' voices were heard rising in praise, the earth shook.
 There was A GREAT EARTHQUAKE, and they were all made free, even the jailer!
-Complaining about the unfair things that had befallen them did not loosen their chains-it was looking beyond those temporal things and praising God that did it.
+Complaining about the unfair things that had befallen them would not loosen their chains - it was looking beyond those temporal conditions and praising God that did it.

 Although the severe shakings would appear to be destroying people's lives, they work quite the opposite.
 They open the way into the Holy of holies.
-The adamic man will lose his life, this we know; but the new man will be raised up and renewed day by day.
+The old man will lose his life, this we know; but the new man will be raised up and renewed day by day.

-Not one soul of these will be lost, as the veil is removed from their eyes.
+Not one soul of these will be lost as the veil is removed from their eyes.
 Furthermore, before it is over, not even the prison keeper will be lost.
 There is a time when the gate keepers of religious orders will also be freed from their place of darkness and evil communications.

 The ecclesiastical leaders of all the churches will cry out for mercy and be saved.
 Self-serving men of worldly governments will likewise seek and find salvation.
 The hard-pressing bosses in the work places will be released from corruption as they come to the knowledge of the truth.
-The intolerant husbands, wives, and children who subvert and hold their loved ones captive by their selfish powers will be saved.
+The intolerant husbands, wives, and children who subvert and hold captive those around them by their selfish powers will be saved.
 All will have their foundations shaken.
 Their evil chains will be broken, veils rent, and they will come to know the freedom of Christ's life and His infinite love.

-Let us hear from a dear brother who knows from experience the glory that abounds from darkness of the midnight hour.
-He also speaks of Paul and Silas:
+Let us again hear from one of our friends who knew from experience the glory that is birthed from the midnight hour.
+He also spoke of Paul and Silas: